Sound Mode and Scale-Dependent Growth in Two-Fluid Dynamical Dark Energy: Conclusions

 In this paper, we have considered a two-fluid dynamical dark energy (DDE) model based on the proposal of \cite{hu:2005}, which allows for a crossing of the phantom divide ($w=-1$) consistent with the results reported by DESI \cite{DESI:2024hhd,DESI:2024mwx,DESI:2025zgx,DESI:2025gwf}.
 Unlike a cosmological constant, DDE can support propagating perturbation modes, which include sound waves in an effective (hydrodynamical) description.
 If future data confirm the current DESI measurement of the DE equation of state, the detection of a sound mode would provide a smoking gun for its dynamical nature.
 The excitation and observational relevance of this mode depend sensitively on the underlying microphysics, including the EOS parameters $w_\pm$ and effective sound speeds $\hat c_\pm$ of the individual DE fluids.
 The latter generally is a function of position, or wavenumber, because it includes both adiabatic and non-adiabatic contributions to the pressure perturbation.
 For simplicity, however, we have assumed constant speeds of sound throughout this work.

 The presence of DDE perturbations introduces a scale dependence in the growth of matter density fluctuations $D(k)$ around the Jeans scales of the DE fluids.
 This effect arises because perturbations in the DE fluids do not cluster on scales smaller than their sound horizon.
 This scale-dependent growth leads to a scale-dependent halo bias $b_1(k)$ that can leave observable imprints in the clustering of large-scale structure tracers.
 We have computed these effects consistently using the linear growth equation and the spherical collapse model.
 The scale dependence of the halo bias computed in the separate universe approach is approximately 50\% smaller than a prediction based on a local Lagrangian assumption, in agreement with the findings of \cite{chiang/etal:2016}.
 Although the individual EOS parameters $w_\pm$ significantly differ from $w=-1$ in DDE models considered here, the resulting scale-dependent bias remains small due to subtle cancellations between the two DE components.
 For cluster-size halos ($M\sim 10^{14}\hmsun$), the amplitude of this effect is comparable to that induced by massless neutrinos in the $\Lambda$CDM model.
 Moreover, the sign of the scale dependence in $D(k)$ and $b_1(k)$ depends on the direction in which the phantom divide is crossed.
-One should expect some degeneracy with the scale dependence induced by massive neutrinos.
+One should expect some degeneracy with the scale dependence induced by neutrinos.
 However, since this scale dependence is known (up to the uncertainty in the sum of neutrino masses), measurements at different scales and redshifts could help break this degeneracy (at least partially), and isolate the effect arising from DDE.
+Conversely, the scale dependence induced by DDE would act as a systematic in measurements of the neutrino masses.